arduino-libraries/Arduino_MachineControl/README.md

 > [!WARNING]
 > This library is deprecated and no longer actively maintained.
+>
 > We recommend transitioning to the [Arduino_PortentaMachineControl](https://github.com/arduino-libraries/Arduino_PortentaMachineControl) library for ongoing support, new features and contributions.
+If you need assistance with migration, refer to the [migration guide](https://docs.arduino.cc/tutorials/portenta-machine-control/pmc-arduino-library).
+>
 > Please note that the [examples](./examples/) provided with this library are not compatible with the new library.

 [![Check Arduino status](https://github.com/arduino-libraries/Arduino_MachineControl/actions/workflows/check-arduino.yml/badge.svg)](https://github.com/arduino-libraries/Arduino_MachineControl/actions/workflows/check-arduino.yml)